Azure/azure-quickstart-templates/pubnub-eventhub-bridge/README.md

 ### Location
 Some Azure services rely on all participating Azure components being located in the same region.
-The way this template is currently coded, it's required to use West US for all location variables is mandatory.
+The way this template is currently coded, it's required to use West US for all location variables.
 If this is showstopping for you, please fork the repo, and edit any hardcoded "West US" values in the template to the locations you desire, and then be sure the form values match when deploying.

 If you have trouble figuring this out for a project, please contact us at support@pubnub.com, we'd be happy to assist.